 It is a space of total freedom, a search for fullness, a personal and intimate experience through the technique of rotating towers.

-The dancer turns like the earth turns around the sun, he is then in osmosis with the universe by following the rotation of the movement of the planets, he turns on the left side, on the side of the heart.
+The dancer turns as the earth turns around the sun, in osmosis with the universe, following the rotation of the planets, it turns left, from the heart.

 The answer to this question lies in the Samâ or "spiritual hearing" and only the one who turns holds the answer.